 Let me clarify, it’s actually a super Greek island paradise made up of a several different Greek islands.

-Dionysus grants a wish to the blonde beauty in Summer Lovers and transforms her into a mermaid.
-Watch Summer Lovers (1982) first if you can.
+Dionysus grants the blonde beauty’s wish in Summer Lovers and transforms her into a mermaid.
+Watch Summer Lovers (1982), the movie shown above first and take note.

 12. Grease (1978)